Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Diagnosing Glaucoma

-There are often no early warning signs or symptoms of glaucoma.
+Unfortunately, there are often no early warning signs or symptoms of glaucoma.
 The best thing you can do to manage it is to catch it as early as possible, so regular eye exams are essential.
-A specialized instrument will be used to run a test called a tonometry to measure your IOP, typically after using eye drops to dilate your pupils.
+Your optometrist or ophthalmologist will use an instrument called a tonopen that measures your IOP, typically after using eye drops to dilate your pupils.

-About half of the people living with glaucoma do not even realize it since there are often no early symptoms.
-If you start to notice your field of vision getting smaller and it being harder to see things off to the side, get checked.
-Loss of peripheral vision can be a sign of glaucoma.
+About half of the people living with glaucoma do not even realize it.f you start to notice your field of vision getting smaller and it being harder to see things off to the side, see your eye doctor right away,. as loss of peripheral vision can be a sign of glaucoma.

-Even though you can’t undo damage that may have already occurred because of glaucoma, and you can’t reverse vision loss related to the condition, you can slow its progression or stop it altogether.
+Even though you can’t undo damage that may have already occurredand you can’t reverse vision loss, you can slow the progression of glaucoma – or stop it altogether.
+Blindness only impacts about 5 percent of people suffering from glaucoma.
+With proper treatment, vision loss from glaucoma can be slowed significantly, or halted altogether.

 Treatments for glaucoma work best when started as early as possible.
 It is important to get regular eye exams to keep track of your eye pressure and ensure that glaucoma is diagnosed as soon as possible.